FelixEurasto/AtomTracker/README.md

 | `movie_length*` | Length of movie in seconds | `5` |
 | `function_min_and_max*` | Tuple containing the range of function values for which atom densities are interpolated (there will be `movie_n_frames` interpolations) | (0,1) |

+Making movies might take some minutes per map selection, of course depending on the number of frames.